tirandagan/PDF_unstructured/README.md

    ```

 4. Set up the `config.ini` file:
-   - Copy `config.ini.example` to `config.ini`
+   - Rename `config.ini.template` to `config.ini`
-   - Fill in the necessary API keys and directory paths
+   - Open `config.ini` and fill in the necessary API keys and directory paths

 ## Usage